Related Events

 About the Event

 Jared Gregory, District Forester from the Maine Forest Service, will lead a demonstration on the techniques for harvesting and installing live stakes for conservation and erosion control.
-We are hosting the event on French Mountain, where we will be remedying an active erosion site along the hiking trail.
+We are hosting the event at the 7 Lakes Homestead Property.

 - Learn to properly install and maintain live stakes